- Associate Dean for Faculty and Staff Services

 I graduated from Rhodes College with an undergraduate degree in Psychology and from the University of Notre Dame with my Ph.D. in Counseling Psychology.
 I completed my predoctoral internship at Michigan State University, worked as an Assistant Clinical Professor at the University of Florida, and an assistant professor at Indiana University Bloomington.
 I joined UGA in 2005.

 I established a Spanish language psychology clinic, la clinica In Lak’ech, in 2015.
-Over the last five years la clinica has provided over 1,000 hours of therapy to undocumented, mixed-status, uninsured and Spanish-speaking clients.
-Under my supervision over 20 therapists from counseling psychology, counseling, clinical psychology and social work have provided linguistically and culturally appropriate services, free of charge.
-As an advisor I have mentored 42 students to the doctorate, 80% of whom have been people of color or international students.
+Over the last eight years la clinica has provided over 1,500 hours of therapy to undocumented, mixed-status, uninsured and Spanish-speaking clients.
+Under the supervision of licensed psychologists student therapists from counseling psychology, counseling, clinical psychology and social work have provided linguistically and culturally appropriate services, free of charge.
+As an advisor I have mentored close to 50 students to the doctorate, 80% of whom have been people of color or international students.
 My students have focused their research on a wide array of multicultural areas and I have encouraged them leave communities richer for their presence through community service and active culturally humble participation.

 A central part of my work is the support and love of my family.
-My wife, Angie Romero-Shih is getting her MSW at the school of social work and I have five wonderful children: Javier, Isa, Nick, Emery and Gil.
+My wife, Angie Romero-Shih received her MSW at the school of social work and I have five wonderful children: Anaïs, Xio, Nick, Emery and Gil.

 - Multicultural Psychology